David Lean: Early life and education

 David Lean was born on 25 March 1908 at 38 Blenheim Crescent, South Croydon, Surrey (now part of Greater London), to Francis William le Blount Lean and the former Helena Tangye (niece of Sir Richard Trevithick Tangye).
 His parents were Quakers and he was a pupil at the Quaker-founded Leighton Park School in Reading.
 His younger brother, Edward Tangye Lean (1911–1974), founded the original Inklings literary club when a student at Oxford University.
-Lean was a half-hearted schoolboy with a dreamy nature who was labeled a "dud" of a student; he left school in the Christmas Term of 1926, at the age of 18, and entered his father's chartered accountancy firm as an apprentice.
+Lean was a half-hearted schoolboy with a dreamy nature who was labelled a "dud" of a student; he left school in the Christmas Term of 1926, at the age of 18, and entered his father's chartered accountancy firm as an apprentice.

 A more formative event for his career than his formal education was an uncle's gift, when Lean was aged ten, of a Brownie box camera.
 "You usually didn't give a boy a camera until he was 16 or 17 in those days.
 It was a huge compliment and I succeeded at it."
 Lean printed and developed his films, and it was his "great hobby".
-In 1923, his father deserted the family and Lean would later follow a similar path after his own first marriage and child.
+In 1923, his father deserted the family.
+Lean later followed a similar path after his own first marriage and child.